ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 Any number of other YML or JSON files can then be passed in using the ``-p`` flag.
 In this case, there is only one, ``config.yml``, and it needs to set all the required keys for the step of the flow being run.
+Passing in multiple files looks like ``-p config1.yml -p config2.yml``.
+Refer to the :ref:`config` section for the implications of multiple config files.

 ``--obj_dir build`` designates what directory Hammer should use as a working directory.
 All default action run directories and output files will be placed here.